G-Core/product-documentation/documentation/streaming-platform/video-hosting/create-an-illusion-of-a-live-broadcast-with-uploaded-videos.md

 published: true
 order: 40
 toc:
-   --1--What is it?: "what-is-live-imitation"
+    --1--What is it?: 'what-is-live-imitation'
-   --1--Configure: "configure-live-imitation"
+    --1--Configure: 'configure-live-imitation'
 pageTitle: Overview of the Live Imitation Feature and Its Setup | Gcore
 pageDescription: A step-by-step guide on creating an illusion of live mode for your video.
 ---

 # Create an illusion of a live broadcast with uploaded videos

 ## What is Live imitation?